 If you make it like a long summary, readers will find it boring and increase the bounce rate.
 Make it short and simple with proper links like “learn more” so they can navigate quickly and land on your website or blog.

-Remember that you should not add the same thing your subscribers will find in your blog.
-If you do so, then the whole process of the email newsletter will be wasted.
+Remember not to add the same thing your subscribers will find in your blog.
+If you do so, then the whole process of the email will be wasted.

 You are giving a preview of the updated content of your site and want to drive traffic to your website.
 If you describe all things in your email, then what will be the use of your blog or website?

 So, give only insight with multiple links or buttons so they can visit your site.